 Upon successful completion of this option, students are prepared to meet sitting requirements for the National Council for Therapeutic Recreation Certification Examination.
 Students/graduates who pass the NCTRC exam and attain the CTRS are eligible to seek licensure to practice in the state of New Hampshire.

 Students may be required to submit to a criminal background check.

 All majors must complete a core curriculum of seven courses.

 |RMP 724||Grantsmanship, Evaluation, and Research||4|

-RMP majors cannot count RMP 490 Recreation and Leisure in Society toward the University Social Sciences requirement.
+RMP majors cannot count RMP 490 Recreation & Tourism in Society toward the University Social Sciences requirement.

 |RMP 500||Therapeutic Recreation Methods in Physical Rehabilitation Settings||1|